dtcooper/raspotify/README.md

 ## Building the Package Yourself

-All that's required is [Docker](https://www.docker.com/) and a \*nix system with Make (tested on Ubuntu 16.04 LTS and macOS El Capitan).
+All that's required is [Docker](https://www.docker.com/) on a \*nix system with git and Make.
+It can built on any amd64 platform that runs docker using Raspberry Pi's cross-compiler (tested on Ubuntu 16.04 LTS and macOS El Capitan).

 ```
 git clone https://github.com/dtcooper/raspotify